 3. Find ways for your teen to put their faith into action

 Not only do our teens have valuable thoughts and ideas, they have important skills, abilities, and desires as well.
-Our children don’t need to wait until they are 30 to put their faith in play–they can impact the kingdom of God right now, if their hearts are regenerate.
+Our children don’t need to wait until they are 30 to put their faith into play–they can impact the kingdom of God right now, if their hearts are regenerate.

 Get creative.
 Brainstorm with your teen, pray, decide on a goal, then help open doors to that goal.
 But let the majority of your teen’s outreach rest on his shoulders.
 This is his walk with God.
 The practical application of a child’s faith can be as diverse as God’s kingdom.
 I’ve seen some amazing stories, and some under-the-radar faithful teens.